cloro

 Cons

-• Not ChatGPT-specific — same parsing and SSE-assembly burden as ScrapingBee
+• Not ChatGPT-specific.
+Same parsing and SSE-assembly burden as ScrapingBee

-• Smaller documentation ecosystem than category leaders
+• Smaller documentation ecosystem than the category leaders

 Pricing.
 Starter $69/month for 250,000 credits.